idelsink/aignostics-python-sdk/CLI_REFERENCE.md

 * `APPLICATION_VERSION_ID`: Id of application version to execute.
 If application id is given, the latest version of that application is used.  [required]
 * `METADATA_CSV_FILE`: Filename of the .csv file containing the metadata and references.  [required]
 * `SOURCE_DIRECTORY`: Source directory to scan for whole slide images  [required]
 * `MAPPING...`: Mapping to use for amending metadata CSV file.
-Each mapping is of the form &#x27;&lt;regexp&gt;:&lt;key&gt;:&lt;value&gt;,&lt;key&gt;:&lt;value&gt;,...&#x27;.
-The regular expression is matched against the reference attribute of the entry.
+Each mapping is of the form &#x27;&lt;regexp&gt;:&lt;key&gt;:&lt;value&gt;,&lt;key&gt;:&lt;value&gt;,...&#x27;.The regular expression is matched against the reference attribute of the entry.
 The key/value pairs are applied to the entry if the pattern matches.
-You can use the mapping option multiple times to set values for multiple files.   [required]
+You can use the mapping option multiple times to set values for multiple files.
+Example: &quot;.*:staining_method:H&amp;E,tissue:LIVER,disease:LIVER_CANCER&quot;  [required]

 **Options**:

 * `--create-subdirectory-for-run / --no-create-subdirectory-for-run`: Create a subdirectory for the results of the run in the destination directory  [default: create-subdirectory-for-run]
 * `--create-subdirectory-per-item / --no-create-subdirectory-per-item`: Create a subdirectory per item in the destination directory  [default: create-subdirectory-per-item]
 * `--upload-prefix TEXT`: Prefix for the upload destination.
-If not given will be set to current milliseconds.  [default: 1749752104391.826]
+If not given will be set to current milliseconds.  [default: 1750000562683.6218]
 * `--wait-for-completion / --no-wait-for-completion`: Wait for run completion and download results incrementally  [default: wait-for-completion]
 * `--help`: Show this message and exit.